 Now that you have narrowed your voters universe, I recommend you enhance that data with commercial and demographic data that syncs with your voter file.
 This is important because it helps you better identify your likely voters and more precisely target your efforts, especially if you have a large percentage of unenrolled voters.
 Also, as your campaign successfully identifies both supporters and non-supporters, you are going to create clear pictures or profiles of those groups allowing you to focus relatively more resources on prospective voters who look like your known supporters.

 So you have your Votes to Win and Dollars to Win numbers.
 You also have your pool of targeted voters.
-In the next article, I will discuss using Point Persons, Permission Sets, Goals and Paths to organize not only to create workflows for your campaign but also to identify the voters you need to win your election.
+In the next article, I will discuss using Point Persons and Permission Sets to organize not only to create workflows for your campaign but also to identify the voters you need to win your election.

 FourTier Strategies is a national, political digital agency.
-Brad Marston, is Co-Founder and Partner and is a NationBuilder Certified Expert and Achitect.
+Brad Marston, is Co-Founder and Partner and is a NationBuilder Certified Expert and Architect.